SAP-samples/kyma-runtime-extension-samples/user-propagation/README.md

 - Update the [deployment file](k8s/angular-app.yaml).
 Provide values for `HTTP_BIN`, `OIDC_URL`, `OIDC_CLIENT_ID` and `C4C_EXT_URL`.

-  - `OIDC_CLIENT_ID` is the Client Id for the registered application in SAP Cloud Platform Identity Authentication Service tenant.
+  - `OIDC_CLIENT_ID` is the Client Id for the registered application in SAP Identity Authentication Service tenant.

 - Deploy the app: